LauraM-SG/CloudPipeline/README.md

-# A practical data engineering simulation: building a real-time data pipeline for Gans⚡🛴
+# Real-time data pipeline for Gans⚡🛴

-Bridging the gap between static data and dynamic urban mobility
+> A practical data engineering simulation to bridge the gap between static data and dynamic urban mobility
+---
+## 🎯 Project Overview

-Gans, an e-scooter company reimagining city transport, faces a common but critical challenge:
+**Gans**, an e-scooter company reimagining city transport, faces a common but critical challenge:

-How can we use real-time external data to optimize scooter deployments in a constantly changing urban environment?
+*How can we use real-time external data to optimize scooter deployments in a constantly changing urban environment?*

 While exploring Gans’s ecosystem, three key data streams emerged as strong revenue drivers: